dcycle/starterkit-drupalsite/README.md

     drush watchdog:show

-Profiling (or "Why does it take so long?")
+Profiling (or "Why does it take so long?") part 1: PHP
 -----

 If you use the "dev" environment type (see "Environment types", above), we include the [XDebug 3](https://xdebug.org) profiler to figure out where your slow code is.